-PiCPro allows you to enter the I/O information in the software table for the general I/O on the CPU section and the servo I/O on the analog section.
+Both PiCPro Professional and the Standalone MMC Edition allows you to copy and paste the I/O information to the software table from the Hardware Declarations table.
+This can be done for the I/O on the MMC CPU section and the MMC analog module.

 The information can be copied by:

-- Selecting the CPU (Slot 2) or Analog (Slot 1) section in the hardware declarations table. - Right clicking and choosing "Copy I/O to Clipboard". - Closing the hardware table and viewing the software table. - Pasting the information into the software declarations table.
+- Selecting the CPU (Slot 2) or Analog (Slot 1) section in the hardware declarations table. - Right clicking and choosing Copy I/O to Clipboard. - Closing the hardware table and viewing the software table. - Pasting the information into the software declarations table.